Joint ergodicity for commuting transformations and applications to polynomial sequences: Preparation for the main results

 \subsection{Improving weak convergence to norm convergence}

 Let $(X, \CX, \mu, T)$ be a system and $\mu = \int \mu_x\ d\mu(x)$ be the ergodic decomposition with respect to $T$.
 In our arguments, we frequently deal with functions $f$ defined by weak limits of averages $\E_{n\in[N_k]}\, f_{n,k}$.
 One of the challenges that we face is that an average $\E_{n\in[N_k]}\, f_{n,k}$ converging weakly to $f$ in the space $L^2(\mu)$ may not do so in the space $L^2(\mu_x)$.
 To address this (and other) issues, we develop techniques allowing us to pass from weak convergence of a sequence of averages to a norm convergence of a related sequence of averages.
-The starting point is the following elementary lemma from functional analysis.
+The starting point is the following elementary lemma from functional analysis. {Although variants of the next statement are classical, we do not have a reference for the exact result we need, so we quickly give its simple proof.}

 \begin{lemma} Let $\CF=\{(x_{l,k})_{k\in\N}:\ l\in \N\}$ be a countable collection of $1$-bounded sequences of elements on an inner product space $X$ such that the weak limit $x_l:=\lim_{k\to\infty} x_{l,k}$ exists for every $l\in \N$.
 Then every sequence $N_k\to\infty$ has a subsequence $N'_k\to\infty$ (chosen independently of $l\in \N$) such that for every subsequence $(N''_k)$ of $(N_k')$ we have